PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 18:06:50
+Last updated: 2024-04-07 18:07:25
-Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby
+Random Quote: Hey, want to come to my house and play telephone?
+I got the string, you got the cans. - Barney Stinson